 What Happens if You Default on a Timeshare?

 If you stop paying your timeshare maintenance fees or mortgage, you will default on your ownership.
-If you default on your timeshare, it will hurt your credit score and show on your credit report.
-This means that when you borrow money in the future, the default can have a negative impact.
+If you default on your timeshare, it will hurt your credit score and show on your credit report for seven years.
+This means that when you try to borrow money during that time period, the default can have a negative impact.
 You could be denied from receiving a loan on a home, car, or other goods you apply for.

 How Can I Stop Paying My Timeshare Maintenance Fees?